AndrewLevinson/core-interaction-spring-2020/docs/lessons/lab/lesson-14.md

 APIs are great for accessing third-party content, especially database content.
 It's particularly useful if the data often changes or updates.
 For example, we could use an API to get the current weather.
 If we didn't use an API for this, we would need to manually change our code every day, or every hour (which is no fun).
 An API will keep our weather content up to date at all times because it performs a new request every time a user loads our website.

 APIs are also great for posting content.
-For example, we could use the Twitter API to post a tweet from a website we've creating, instead of having to go to twitter.com to do it.
+For example, we could use the Twitter API to post a tweet from a website we've created, instead of having to go to twitter.com to do it.

 ## Terminology

+When using an API, there's a request for data/action and then a response from the server.

 We have `GET`, `POST`, `DELETE`, and `PUT` as requests we can make with an API.

-- `GET`: This gets information, like a list of movies to display
+- `GET`: This reads existing data, like a list of movies to display
-- `POST`: This adds content, like using an API to post a tweet, or add a review.
-Basically, a new line will be added to a database
+- `POST`: This creates new content, posting a new tweet, or adding a review
-- `PUT`: This updates content, like editing a post or any previous entry into our database/content
+- `PUT`: This updates content, like editing a social media post or a yelp review
 - `DELETE`: As you'd expect, this deletes a piece of content, like deleting a post or review

 ## How do I use an API?